hkwan003/linux-sysadmin-interview-questions/README.md

 * Why we must choose you?
 * What function does DNS play on a network?
 * What is HTTP?
+	- **HTTP is connectonless: after making the request, the client disconnects from the server, then when the response is ready, the server re-establish the connection again and deliver the response**
+	- **HTTP can deliver any sort of data, as long as the two computers are able to read it**
+	- **HTTP is stateless, the client and server know about each other during the current request, if it closes, and the two computers want to connect again, they need to provide information to each other anew, and the connection is handled as the very first one**
 * What is an HTTP proxy and how does it work?
 * Describe briefly how HTTPS works.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.